wp-plugins/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.0.3.5 =
+* Add support for [container] shortcode for themes without a container defined
+* Add support for [carousel] and [carousel-item] shortcodes
+* Add support for "xclass" and "data" parameters to all shortcodes
+* Plenty of bugfixes and code cleanup to fix common issues

 = 3.0.3.2 =
 * Fix help tab popup on edit pages